ScaleSmall/hillcosite/BRAND_CONTRACT.md

 ```

 This script scans all source files and fails the build if any forbidden tokens are detected.
 This ensures brand consistency and prevents regression to legacy design patterns.

+---

+## Verification (Required)

+Before any deploy or merge:

+- Run: `npm run verify`
+- If it fails, DO NOT ship.
+Fix the violation first.

+This project blocks brand drift automatically via:
+- `npm run brand:guard` (forbidden tokens)
+- `predev` / `prebuild` enforcement